Philosophy 103 - World Religions - Late Start Fall 2018

 Email address: MFuller@STLCC.edu

-Office Hours: Friday afternoon 3 to 4 pm BUT definitely email for an appointment as I am often doing fieldwork.
+Office Hours: Generally on Friday afternoon 1 to 4 pm BUT definitely email for an appointment as I am often do fieldwork unless there is an appointment.

 Purpose of the Course:

-An orientation course, examining the nature and function of religion in human experience and culture, and an introduction to the history, content, and present status of selected world religions, such as Traditional African religions, Traditional Native American religions, Hinduism, Jainism, Taoism, Confucianism, Buddhism Judaism, Christianity, Islam, and New Age religions.
+This is an introductory course examining the nature and function of religion in human experience and culture and an introduction to the history, content and present status of selected world religions such as Hinduism, Buddhism, Taoism, Confucianism, Islam, Judaism and Christianity.

 Purpose of this class: